starvingcats/GoDotFizzle/Design.md

 The graphics of GoDotFizzle shoud be comic- or cartoon-like, all items should be drawn and rendered in a simple manner.

+The main game mode is cooperative - all players work together to get one score in the end.

 ## GoDotFizzle Basic features and mechanics

 Describe basic features of the game here.